DataBiosphere/data-portal/content/guides/userguides/terra-export.md

 -----------------------------------------

 On this screen, we want to select a single file from the data that we exported and find the MD5 checksum of that file.
+Make sure that the *Process multiple workflows* radio button is selected, then choose a single file to process by navigating to *Select Date* > *Choose specific rows to process*.

-Make sure that the *Process single workflow from files* radio button is selected (so that we only calculate the checksum of a single file) and then select the file you want to checksum by clicking on the *Attribute* text field in the row with the *inputFile* variable.
-(It is highlighted with a red box in the screenshot above.)
+Next, tell the workflow how to find the file you selected by setting the *inputFile* variable.
+Click on the *Attribute* field (red box in the screenshot above).

-Select any attribute pointing to a file.
-Once you are done, click *Save*.
+Select the DRS URL attribute (something like `this.__bam__.drs_url`).
+Once you're done, click *Save*.
 You will see a blue *Run Analysis* button pop up.
 Click that one, and confirm your input when prompted.
-Terra is now running the workflow - take a break for a few minutes, grab a coffee, stretch.
+Terra's running the workflow now - walk away for a few minutes, grab a coffee, stretch.
 You deserve it.

 When you come back, refresh the page.
 Hopefully, your workflow will be done running.
 If it is, you will seem something like this: